krauzer2/slots/readme.txt

 ## User Guide
     Press the spin button to spin the slots!
     You may freely enter a number from 0 to 5000.
     Each spin costs 1 coin of your balance.
-You need at least 1 to be able to play
+You need at least 1 to be able to play.

 ## Debug
-    You may use the the fixed mode to make the slots stop at specific place 1.Click on the fixed checkBox
+    You may use the the fixed mode to make the slots stop at specific place.
+    1.Click on the fixed checkBox to reveal the options available.
-    2.Choose the image you wish from the drop down list for each slot 3.Choose the position you wish the image to land
+    2.Choose the image you wish from the drop down list for each slot 3.Choose the position you wish the image to land.

 ## Technologies used
     Bootrstrap 4.5.2